flyteorg/flytesnacks/cookbook/case_studies/ml_training/spark_horovod/README.rst

 .. _spark_horovod:

-Forecast Sales Using Rossmann Store Sales Data With Horovod and Spark
+Forecasting Rossman Store Sales with Horovod and Spark
 ----------------------------------------------------------------------

 The problem statement we will be looking at is forecasting sales using `rossmann store sales <https://www.kaggle.com/c/rossmann-store-sales>`__ data.